-(d) Once ERCOT has received the 814_04, Enrollment Notification Response, from TDSP(s) on the affected ESI IDs, ERCOT will forward the 814_14, Drop Enrollment Request, to the Gaining CR(s) and the 814_11, Drop Response, to the Losing CR within one Retail Business Day;
+(e) Once ERCOT has received the 814_04, Enrollment Notification Response, from TDSP(s) on the affected ESI IDs, ERCOT will forward the 814_14, Drop Enrollment Request, to the Gaining CR(s) and the 814_11, Drop Response, to the Losing CR within one Retail Business Day;

-(e) Process final and initial meter reads received from the TDSP(s) and forward to the appropriate CR(s); and
+(f) Process final and initial meter reads received from the TDSP(s) and forward to the appropriate CR(s); and

-(f) Monitor the progress of the Acquisition Transfer event and recommend conclusion of the Acquisition Transfer event based upon successful completion of required activities.
+(g) Monitor the progress of the Acquisition Transfer event and recommend conclusion of the Acquisition Transfer event based upon successful completion of required activities.

 (5) Schedule and host all Acquisition Transfer event conference calls as needed throughout the specific Acquisition transfer event.